 Then you also have devastating blows like the Great Sacrifice which obliterates your enemies but at the cost of your pawn.
 A Magick Archer can also give your companions buffs to make them more resistant to enemy attacks like a mage does.

-The Magick Archer has low defence, so attack from a distance.
+The Magick Archer has low defense, so attack from a distance.

 2) Mystic Knight